 My second self-evaluation at 24 months into my STEM extension is due on_____/_____/_____

 You may travel while on OPT Extension.
 However, please keep in mind that you are still in F-1 status and that you will need the following in order to re-enter the United States:

 You are entitled to a 60-day grace period after the last day of OPT as indicated on your EAD.
 You may not work during your 60-day grace period.
 This 60-day grace period is to return home or to start a new program.
-You will need to notify Office of International Programs if you plan to begin another course of study after your OPT.
+You will need to notify the Office of International Affairs if you plan to begin another course of study after your OPT ends.